tigrkoshka/2023-MIPT-PL-Concepts/karma/include/executor/README.md

 *Strict*

-The `Strict` preset is like the `ExtraStrict`, but lifts the read block to the stack pointer register and the constants segment, which allows to avoid the inconveniences of the `ExtraStrict` preset mentioned in the note above.
+The `Strict` preset is like `ExtraStrict`, but lifts the read block on the stack pointer register and the constants segment, which allows to avoid the inconveniences of the `ExtraStrict` preset mentioned in the note above.